gagandeepp/thoughtworks/README.md

 small fun game.

 Sounds interesting?
 Follow on!
-This cryptic email will help you to understand the way forward.
+This cryptic README will help you to understand the way forward.

 User Id is: abcd